Doguhannilt/Luna-CLI/README.md

 - Execute SQL commands directly from the CLI.
 - Supports dynamic port configuration.
 - Supports various database operations like transactions, table management, and schema creation.
+- Create an entity and clone it to connect to the terminal.

 ## Prerequisites
 Before running LunaCLI, ensure you have the following installed: